r-ikota/cc-jupyter-docker/README.md

 You can launch a container with the remote-container extension in VScode as well as with docker-compose.
 Read `README.md` in the generated project directory for details.

+## Notice
+A created volume will be mounted at /home/jovyan/data.
+If it doesn't meet your expectations, edit docker-compose.yml.

 ## About cookiecutter

 For information on cookiecutter, see the followings: